Why do we need a DNA?

 - Split up the feature into as many committable subtasks as you can, so that each subtask gets its own incremental feedback early.

 - Done some initial UI?
-Even if the feature is not working, send a screenshot to demonstrate how it will look, to get early UI feedback.
+Even if the feature is not working, send a screenshot or animated GIF to demonstrate how it will look, to get early UI feedback.

 - Basically working?
 Even if the feature is only partially working, call in the requestor to play around with it (or remotely via screenshare).